THCLab/dkms-bindings/bindings/dart/keri/keri/README.md

 * `finalizeEvent` - Verifies provided signatures against event and saves it.
 * `resolveOobi` - Checks and saves provided identifier's endpoint information.
 * `getKel` - Returns Key Event Log in the CESR representation for current Identifier when given a controller.
-* `getCurrentPublicKey` - Returns pairs: public key encoded in URL-safe Base64 and signature encoded in hex.
 * `anchor` - Creates new Interaction Event along with arbitrary data.
 * `anchorDigest` - Creates new Interaction Event along with provided Self Addressing Identifiers.
 * `newIdentifier` - Creates an `Identifier` object from the id string.